Interpolate

 And so, you should also have adjusted the depth or extrusion of your curve, or you won't be able to notice the effect, changing or interpolating a radius or tilt has on your selection.

-The tool will by default interpolate both - radius and tilt - of the the selected points's, at the same time, unless disabled in the redo panel.
+The tool will by default interpolate both - radius and tilt - of the selected points, at the same time, unless disabled in the redo panel.

 InterpolateProperties interpolate tilt and radius at the same time